iumiCash/iumiCash.github.io/docs/orders/create_order.md

 ???+ info "Request body"

     `external_id` *string* **required**
-    :    Unique identifier of your system. iumiCash will save this to this order, so you can further identify iumiCash order with your order instance.
+    :    This is a unique identifier for the vendor’s system. iumiCash saves this identifier as part of the order record.
+         Orders can be cross-checked between iumiCash and the vendors system using this identifier.

     `items` *list of [*item object*](#item)* **required**
-    :    Order items in the order.
+    :    Items included in the order.

 ### Response

 ???+ success "Response"

-    `id` *UUID* **unique**
+    `id` *[ID][identifier]* **unique**

-    :    iumiCash identifier.
-Using to unique identify resourses (in this example, order etc.)
+    :    Unique identifier of the order as per iumiCash system.

     `external_id` *string* **unique**

-    :    Unique identifier of your system.
+    :    Unique identifier of the order as per the vendor’s system.

     `created_at` *datetime*

-    :    Created time of the order in ISO format.
+    :    Date and time of the order initial creation in ISO format.

     `updated_at` *datetime*

-    :    Updated time of the order in ISO format.
+    :    Date and time of the order last update in ISO format.

     `status` *enum*

-    :    Order status.
-Can be one of follows:
+    :    The order status can be one of the following:

          * `created`
          * `approved`